grace-notes/website/contents/topics/volitional-responsibility.md

 ---
 title: Volitional Responsibility
 template: topic.jade
+description: "Remember this: Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously."
+author: Pastor Mark Perkins
 ---

-**Volitional Responsibility 2**

-Volitional Responsibility

-by Pastor Mark Perkins

 The Law of Volitional Responsibility: People who choose for God are blessed; those who choose against Him suffer.